ravenmcknight/ravenmcknight/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a senior at [Macalester College](https://www.macalester.edu/) studying statistics with minors in geography and creative writing.
 Right now, I'm excited about spatial data, public transit, and creating reproducible research and [R](https://www.r-project.org/) resources!
 This year, I'm working at [Metro Transit](https://www.metrotransit.org/home) as a data science intern and participating in the [National Gallery of Art's](https://www.nga.gov/) first annual [Innovation Lab](https://www.nga.gov/press/2019/datathon.html).
-I've loved these opportunities to work for my community and explore such meaningful data!
+I've loved these opportunities to work for my community and explore real, meaningful data!

 This year, I'm also working on an honors thesis modeling spatio-temporal transit demand in the Twin Cities.
 When I'm not busy with statistics, I love rock climbing, poetry, and working on my design and visualization skills!